Valhalla: Vafthrúðnismál

+thereafter they sit together in peace.

+The last question Odin asks, is what he himself whispered into the ear of his dying son, Baldr, at Baldr's funeral pyre.
+This question, revealed Odin's true identity since only he can know the answer to that question.
+Vafthrúðnir realizes he has been tricked, and the story concludes with the All-father, Odin, himself humbling the wise giant who must acknowledge his unparalleled wisdom.

 Prose Edda

 Valhalla is referenced in the Prose Edda books Gylfaginning and Skáldskaparmál.

 Gylfaginning

 Valhalla is first mentioned in chapter 2 of the Prose Edda book Gylfaginning, where it is described partially in euhemerized form.
 In the chapter, King Gylfi sets out to Asgard in the guise of an old man going by the name of Gangleri to find the source of the power of the gods.

 The narrative states the Æsir prophesied his arrival and prepared grand illusions for him, so as Gangerli enters the fortress, he sees a hall of such a height, he has trouble seeing over it, and notices the roof of the hall is covered in golden shields, as if they were shingles.
 Snorri quotes a stanza by the skald Þjóðólfr of Hvinir (c.
 900).
 As he continues, Gangleri sees a man in the doorway of the hall juggling short swords, and keeping seven in the air simultaneously.
 Among other things, the man says the hall belongs to his king, and adds he can take Gangleri to the king.
 Gangleri follows him, and the door closes behind him.
 All around him, he sees many living areas, and throngs of people, some of which are playing games, some are drinking, and others are fighting with weapons.
 Gangleri sees three thrones, and three figures sitting upon them: High sitting on the lowest throne, Just-As-High sitting on the next highest throne, and Third sitting on the highest.
 The man guiding Gangleri tells him High is the king of the hall.

 In chapter 20, Third states Odin mans Valhalla with the Einherjar: those killed in battle and become Odin's adopted sons.
 In chapter 36, High states valkyries serve drinks and see to the tables in Valhalla, and Grímnismál stanzas 40 to 41 are quoted in reference to this.
 High continues the valkyries are sent by Odin to every battle; they choose who is to die, and determine victory.